CheatInNeed/02369_Tower_Defense/SprintLog.md

 Group 1 - Ludvig and Yaasir
 - Classes, factories and interfaces has been implemented.
 A tower can be created and placed at an x and y coordinate.
-- This group is awaiting functions from the group 2 (peter and peter), so the tower can be placed onto a map graphicly.
+- This group is awaiting functions from the group 2 (Roland and Peter), so the tower can be placed onto a map graphicly.
 - Tower methods are implemented conceptually, but no logic are finalized.
 - The user story is not finalized atm, since we need to tie it together with the other groups.
 -